nearform/saluki/README.md

-# Cijul
+# Saluki

 Utility styles for CSS-in-JS.

-Please note: breaking changes are expected in these early stages whilst we settle on the best API possible, it is not recommended to use Cijul in production.
+Please note: breaking changes are expected in these early stages whilst we settle on the best API possible, it is not recommended to use Saluki in production.

-Check Cijul's issues for discussions on potential changes or feel free to raise your own.
+Check Saluki's issues for discussions on potential changes or feel free to raise your own.

 ## Documentation

-Visit [nearform.github.io/cijul](https://nearform.github.io/cijul) for full documentation.
+Visit [nearform.github.io/saluki](https://nearform.github.io/saluki) for full documentation.

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to Cijul.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to Saluki.

 ## Inspiration

-Cijul owes inspiration to;
+Saluki owes inspiration to;

 - [Tailwind CSS](https://tailwindcss.com)
 - [Tachyons](http://tachyons.io/)